 Are there any changes to registering a business in the UK Post-Brexit?

-While Brexit has fundamentally changed our trading terms with the European Union and taken us out of the single market, it should not create extra red tape for most people looking to register a business in the UK.
+While Brexit has fundamentally changed our trading terms with the European Union and taken us out of the single market, it has not affected how you register a business in the UK.

 The UK’s robust legal system will continue to oversee contracts and business registrations, offering further peace of mind for small business owners.